 - What is the prognosis of a torn meniscus?
 Is it possible to prevent a torn meniscus?

 There is a true art to the physical examination of the knee.
-From inspecting (looking), palpating (feeling), and applying specific diagnostic maneuvers, the health-care professional can often make the diagnosis of a torn meniscus.
+From inspecting (looking), palpating (feeling), and applying specific diagnostic maneuvers, the health-care professional may often make the diagnosis of a torn meniscus.

 Physical examination often includes palpating the joint for warmth and areas of tenderness, assessing the stability of the ligaments, and testing the range of motion of the knee joint and the power of the quadriceps and hamstring muscles.
 There have been many tests described to assess the internal structures of the knee.
 The McMurray test, named after a British orthopedic surgeon, has been used for more than 100 years to make the clinical diagnosis of a torn meniscus.
 The health-care professional flexes the knee and rotates the tibia while feeling along the joint.
 The test is positive for a potential tear if a click is felt.

 Plain X-rays cannot be used to identify meniscal tears but may be helpful in looking for bony changes, including fractures, arthritis, and loose bony fragments within the joint.
 In older patients, X-rays may be taken of both knees while the patient is standing.
 This allows the joint spaces to be compared to assess the degree of cartilage wear.
 Cartilage takes up space within the joint and if the joint space is narrowed, it may be an indicator that there is less cartilage present, likely from degenerative disease.
 Plain X-rays may also uncover other causes of knee pain, including arthritis and pseudogout.